 If you just have one class participating in Roman day, we will lead all the workshops for you.
-If there are between 2 and 4 classes, we will send out Teacher Lesson packs before tha day to support you in delvering a hands on session, using our resources.
-This approach ensures that all the children have the chance for hands on, experiential learing during the day.
+If there are between 2 and 4 classes, we will send out Teacher Lesson packs before the day to support you in delivering a hands-on session, using our resources.
+This approach ensures that all the children have the chance for hands-on, experiential learning throughout the day.

 Roman Pastimes - The children will consider the differences between their leisure choices and those of a Roman child.
 They will learn to play a Roman game, using a board and counters.

-Handling Replica Roman Objects - In this workshop the children will be asked to guess the identity of various Roman domestic items, which are hidden in a bag.
-The artefacts will tell the stroy of a day in the life of a roman woman in Britannia
+Handling Replica Roman Objects - In this workshop, the children will be asked to guess the identity of various Roman domestic items, which are hidden in a bag.
+The artefacts will tell the story of a day in the life of a Roman woman in Britannia

-Ludus Magnus Britannia Romani - The Great Game of Roman Britain.
-In this board game, the children will tale the roles of the legates taking messengers to various places in Roman Britannia.
-They will travel using the Roman road networks and will encounter various hazards and rewards as they learn more abou the key places in Roman Britannia.
+Ludus Magnus Britanniae - The Great Game of Roman Britain.
+In this board game, the children will take the roles of the governor's messengers, taking messengers to various places in Roman Britannia.
+They will travel using the Roman road networks and will encounter various hazards and rewards as they learn more about the key places in Roman Britannia.

-Christianity arrives in Britannia - The children will hear the story of the arrival of Christinanity in Britain and the first British martyr, St Alban. they will then study the votive offering found at Water Newton in Cambs and make their own versions.
+Christianity in Britannia - The children will hear the story of the arrival of Christianity in Britain and the first British martyr, St Alban.
+They will then study images of the votive offerings found at Water Newton in Cambs and make their own versions.
 There may be an additional charge for craft materials.